gromerol/utilerias/udp/mobile/ios/documentation/socket.md

 * string address: The raw address received.

 ### error
 Fired when an error is encountered.
+A dictionary is provided with the following values:

+* string error: The error